-The result looks remarkably like the previous incarnation although I have tweaked the lower frame to give it a nice grooved finish and I've supplied widths to the buttons to make them look more similar to the wxPython example below.
+The result looks remarkably like the previous incarnation although I have tweaked some of the configuration and pack options to look more similar to the wxPython example below.

-Of course its not just the main application that we can wrap up as an object.
+Of course it's not just the main application that we can wrap up as an object.
 We could create a class based around a Frame containing a standard set of buttons and reuse that class in building dialog windows say.
 We could even create whole dialogs and use them across several projects.
 Or we can extend the capabilities of the standard widgets by subclassing them - maybe to create a button that changes colour depending on its state.
-This is what has been done with the Python Mega Widgets (PMW) which is an extension to Tkinter which you can download.
+This is what has been done with the Tix module which is an extension to Tkinter which is also part of the stand library.